Scalable-Software/module.example/README.md

 8. Update the `LICENSE` file with the appropriate details.

 > Note: This template uses a scoped package name: `@scalable.software/module.example`.
-To used scoped package names you will need to create an account on NPM and create a new organization.
+To use scoped package names you will need to create an account on NPM and create a new organization.
 Also note, the free tier of NPM allows for unlimited public packages only. if you want to create private packages, you will need to upgrade to a paid plan.

 ## Publishing